nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Input Data:**

 - `group` (named vector specifying the group or set of factor levels for each sample, output from [Step 8c](#8c-configure-metadata-sample-grouping-and-group-comparisons))
+* `compare_csv` (data frame containing sample names, technical replicates information if provided, and factor levels from the runsheet, output from [Step 8c](#8c-configure-metadata-sample-grouping-and-group-comparisons))
 - `counts` (data frame of gene counts, output from [Step 8c](#8c-configure-metadata-sample-grouping-and-group-comparisons))
 - `BPPARAM` (system-specific BiocParallelParam object for parallel processing configuration, output from [Step 8b](#8b-environment-set-up))